 This is part of Alberta’s Natural Gas Vision and Strategy to reduce waste in our landfills while diversifying our economy and creating jobs.

-We will collect feedback on the following topics:
+We collected feedback on the following topics:

 - shifting recycling and disposal costs to manufacturers

 - materials to be included in the program, including blue box recycling materials and household hazardous waste

 - potential fees at point of purchase

 Ministry of Environment and Parks

 Albertans shared their feedback through an online survey from March 17 to April 30, 2021.